-In the upper panels we show the path on the UVJdiagram of galaxies following a $\tau$ -model of SF with three timescales ( $\tau$ =0.1, 0.3 and 1.0 Gyr), short enough as necessary to describe quiescent galaxies at high redshift.
-Symbols are placed in the diagram every 0.1 Gyr of evolution; the labels indicate the age of the models when they become passive (i.e., sSFR< $10^{-11}yr^{-1};$ yellow labels) and when they enter the region of passive objects in the diagram (green labels).
+In the upper panels we show the path on the UVJ diagram of galaxies following a τ -model of SF with three time-scales ($\tau = 0.1$, 0.3 and 1.0 Gyr), short enough as necessary to describe quiescent galaxies at high redshift.
+Symbols are placed in the diagram every 0.1 Gyr of evolution; the labels indicate the age of the models when they become passive (i.e. $sSFR < 10^{-11} \text{ yr}^{-1}$; yellow labels) and when they enter the region of passive objects in the diagram (green labels).
 In all panels, the leftmost trail corresponds to a model with zero dust extinction, while the rightmost trail refers to a model with E(B - V) = 0.4, described by the law by Calzetti et al. (2000, C00).
-Note that since the dust obscuration is only expected to play a major role mostly during the starburst phase, in reality the path of dust-obscured models would move towards the path of the unobscured models after the SF phase: therefore, even if the galaxy is strongly obscured during its first phases of life, it will most likely move to the region of dust-free models as soon as the SF process ends.
+Note that since the dust obscuration is only expected to play a major role mostly during the starburst phase, in reality the path of dustobscured models would move towards the path of the unobscured models after the SF phase: therefore, even if the galaxy is strongly obscured during its first phases of life, it will most likely move to the region of dust-free models as soon as the SF process ends.
+It is clearly seen that even with very short τ the galaxies become passive at ages close to or higher than 1 Gyr, approximately when they also enter the UVJ selection area.
+This long time required to reach the region is due to the tail induced by the exponential law.
+This age constraint may lead to miss some of the recently quenched objects at high redshift, where the time from big bang is comparable to the time-scale needed to enter the UVJ area (the effects of not considering properly the abrupt quenching of the SF activity in starburst galaxies have been also recently discussed, e.g. in Ciesla et al. 2016).
+It can also be noted that when τ increases to ~1 Gyr, galaxies may enter the passive region of the diagram well before becoming quiescent, and stay there up to 2 Gyr while still being star-forming (see the third panel).